Palestine to Africa: How maps lie — and some tell the truth

 Do maps lie?

-“Not only is it easy to lie with maps, it is essential,” wrote cartographer Mark Monmoneir in his book, How to Lie with Maps.
+“Not only is it easy to lie with maps, it is essential,” wrote cartographer Mark Monmoneir in his book How to Lie with Maps.

 He showed that condensing complex, three-dimensional spaces onto a two-dimensional sheet of paper is bound to be reductive.
 Maps are made by people, historically those with power.
 Hence, they are a projection of how people see the world – projections that are full of preconceived ideas and biases.